Health-Informatics-UoN/carrot-mapper/README.md

 # License

-This repository's source code is available under the [MIT](LICENSE).
+This repository's source code is available under the [MIT](LICENSE) license.

 <br /><br /><br />